thinktandem/tandem/docs/guides/improve-tandem.md

 4. Metadata for common tags to use across projects
 5. DevOps templates like `.travis.yml`, `.lando.yml` etc

-In the aim of efficiency many templates _should_ try to connect back to other guides contained withint this repo so we can do our best to tie things together.
+In the aim of efficiency many templates _should_ try to connect back to other guides contained within this repo so we can do our best to tie things together.

 ### Automation scripts

 `scripts`

-Scripts or Lando automation that can be used on many projects can live here as well. **TODO:** We still need a good delivery mechanism for this but it would be great to centralize and distribute useful things like
+Scripts or Lando automation that can be used on many projects can live here as well.

+* **TODO:** We still need a good delivery mechanism for this but it would be great to centralize and distribute useful things like

 1. platform.sh DevOps setup
 2. Project scaffolding scripts eg automatic population of issues, labels, READMEs, etc